Greensburg Arson Attorney Near You | Worgul, Sarna & Ness

-The smallest spark can cause a serious fire, and in Pennsylvania, if you had a hand in starting the blaze, you can face serious charges for arson.
-Fires and explosions put lives and property at risk, which is why the Westmoreland County takes a hard stance against those who commit arson.
-High fines and long terms of imprisonment are typical in arson cases, which is why it is essential to get highly-skilled legal help from an experienced Greensburg arson attorney near you.
+Even the smallest spark can lead to a serious fire, and in Pennsylvania, anyone involved in starting a blaze can face severe criminal charges.
+Fires and explosions put lives and property at risk, which is why Westmoreland County prosecutors take a hard stance on arson.
+Convictions often carry heavy fines and long prison terms, making it essential to contact an experienced Greensburg property crimes attorney immediately.

-We can offer advice on your options and will begin working on your defense strategy immediately.
-Call us today at (724) 834-1275 or complete our online form to schedule a free and confidential consultation with our Greensburg arson lawyers.
+At Worgul, Sarna & Ness, Criminal Defense Attorneys we can offer advice on your options and will begin working on your defense strategy immediately.
+Call us today at (724) 834-1275 or complete our online form to schedule a free and confidential consultation.

 Overview of Pennsylvania’s Arson Law